cloudflare/cloudflare-docs/content/email-security/_partials/_auto-retraction.md

 6. Select **Update Auto-retract Settings**.

-### Post delivery retractions
+### Post delivery retractions for new threats

-You can enable Area 1 to retract malicious messages after they have already been delivery to your users.
-You have two options:
+Sometimes, new information arises regarding new threats or phishing campains.
+This means that your users might have email messages that were scanned by Area 1 but not retracted because, at the time of scan, they had not been identified as a threat.
+However, Area 1 offers you tools to continue monitoring inboxes for any new threats that Area 1 finds at a later stage.
+Email messages that fit these new threats will be retracted.

+You have two options you can enable:

 - **Post Delivery Response**:  Area 1 will continue re-evaluating emails already delivered to your users’s inboxes in search for phishing sites or campaigns not previously known to our systems.
-If any email messages are found, Area 1 retracts them.
+If any email messages fitting these new criteria are found, Area 1 retracts them.
-- **Phish Submission Response**: Area 1 will retract emails already delivered that are reported by your users and are found to be malicious.
+- **Phish Submission Response**: Area 1 will retract emails already delivered that are reported by your users as phishing, and are found to be malicious.